Attorney Fees in Domestic Violence Cases

 - extensive fines and costs,

-In determining your budget and the caliber of criminal defense lawyer that is affordable to you, you have to consider the potential consequences and to what degree a conviction can impact your life, future, reputation, family, and livelihood.
+In determining your budget and the caliber of an affordable criminal defense lawyer, you should consider the potential consequences and the degree to which a conviction can impact your life, future, reputation, family, and livelihood.

 Top-Rated, Affordable Domestic Violence Defense Lawyers